vpht1/andfz/README.md

 # Andfz Personal Information Protection and Privacy Policy

-Latest update: December 10, 2021
+Latest update: September 1, 2022

 In order to fully protect your rights, we have updated the "Andfz Personal Information Protection and Privacy Policy".
 This version of the update mainly focuses on: